Nurit Kedar: Notable films and awards

 Kedar's film Asesino, on the disappearance and presumed murder of thousands of young Jews during the Dirty War following the 1976 Argentine coup d'état, won the Noga Award at the 2001 Jerusalem Film Festival.
-Her film One Shot, which included "unprecedented" interviews with Israeli snipers and footage of them at work, received the 2004 Cologne Conference Phoenix Award.
+Her film One Shot, which included "unprecedented" interviews with Israeli snipers, received the 2004 Cologne Conference Phoenix Award.
 Hanuszka is a 2006 film by Kedar that tells the true story of a Jewish girl who survived the Holocaust.